Ayofase/Predict-Customer-Churn/README.md

-# Analyzing Customer Churn in a Telecom Company with Streaming Services
+# Analyzing Customer Churn in a Telecom Company: Insights with a Focus on Streaming Service Subscribers

 ### Project Goal
 Analyze customer behavior and service usage to understand churn drivers and develop data-driven recommendations for improving customer retention, with a focus on streaming service subscribers.